 Be your own advocate.

 Don’t hide in the dark.
 Learn about your condition, find out everything you can about the disease.
 Talk to your doctors to assess how you can best reach your quality-of-life goals.
-Don’t beat yourself up if you suddenly have to use aids and tools to help manage your condition—these tools are simply part of the changes your life is going through and will help you maintain your independence as well as quality of life.
+Don’t beat yourself up if you suddenly have to use aids and tools (such as knee support or elbow support)to help manage your condition—these tools are simply part of the changes your life is going through and will help you maintain your independence as well as quality of life.